larryfast/Microbit_Temperature_Logging_Workshop/README.md

 - Run this command:   .\install_python_packages.bat

 ### Configure the spreadsheet for your computer
-The short story is run a macro that does the final configuration of the spreadsheet.
+The short story is, run the  Excel Macro.
+It adjusts the spreadsheet to work on your PC.
 Instructions for the following steps are in the video.
 - Open the spreadsheet in Excel
 - Enable the Developer Menu
 - Open Developer Tab
 - Select Macros => Workbook Macros
-- Run the TODO: MACRO NAME
+- Run the **connect_external_csv** macro
-- Exit Excel- Give students
+- Exit Excel
 - Save a copy of your configured Excel file

 ## Start your engines!
 Time to start recording Temperatures!
 The remaining steps power up all the bits and get them talking to each other.

-### Connect Microbit programmed with radio2serial.hex to USB port
+### Connect the Microbit programmed with radio2serial.hex to USB port

 ### Run start_serial2csv.bat from Powershell
 The video introduction has a segment on starting the Python program.